LYingSiMon/LyHookLib/README.md

 } PushRet;
 ```

+### To do:
-### To do:Fix Hook failure issue caused by API header having relative addresses
+1.Fix Hook failure issue caused by API header having relative addresses
 like this:https://github.com/HoShiMin/HookLib/issues/23